 The case could also be that the user may have a solid notion of what they want, but because they entered a slightly inaccurate keyword, the search engine returns content that isn’t precisely what they were looking for.

 This is why eCommerce predictive search is extremely important.
-It provides users with search terms relevant to the content on your website, thus helping to connect them with content they are most likely looking for.
+It provides users with search terms relevant to the content on your website, thus helping to connect them with the content they are most likely looking for.

 Assume you run an online patisserie renowned for its amazing croissant-doughnut hybrid pastries, the cronut.
 A user, who reads rave reviews about them, decides to log on to your site and order a dozen, but he doesn’t remember the name, all he remembers is that it was a mix of a croissant and doughnut, so that’s what he types in; ” croissant doughnut mix”.
 Now your search engine sees these keywords and happily shows the user a list of products which include croissants, doughnuts, and cake mixes.